timurinal/timurinal/README.md

 ## Hi there 👋

+I'm Timur, a 15-year-old wanting to get into game engine programming and other low level development.

+I mainly use C++ and OpenGL, but I am also learning Vulkan.

+Contact info is on my [website](https://timurinal.co.uk).

+Some of the things I like are:
+- Games (Rust, Minecraft, Satisfactory)
+- Anime
+- Computers

+i use arch, btw :3

 <!--
 **timurinal/timurinal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.